plule/dfhack-remote/dfhack-proto/README.md

 Internally these two modules are created under the `generated` module.

-All the plugins are built from a struct implementing [ProtocolTrait].
+All the plugins are built from a struct implementing [Channel].
 This trait should implement the actual data exchange.

 The code is regenerated under the condition that the environment variable `DFHACK_REGEN` is set.